ratuku/RestAPI/README.md

 # SpringBoot RestAPI Task

+This project is a simple RESTful API.
+Built using Spring Boot that exposes a set of endpoints for managing a user database.

 ## Run the application using Docker

 - Run `mvn clean package` in the root folder
 - Run `docker-compose up -d` in the root folder
+- The application should run at `locahost:8080`
+- You can use technologies like curl or postman to call the endpoints

 ## You can also run the application without Docker